micahaza/flask-gaming-demo/README.md

 # Simple iGaming platform

 ## Assumptions
 We assume that bonus money balance will be always divisible with the bet amount so we won't have bonus money wallets holding less than a bet amount.
-We consider empty bonus wallets as depleted.
+We consider wallets having less than a bet or empty as depleted.

 # Setup guide